git/git.github.io/rev_news/drafts/edition-18.md

 ## Credits

-This edition of Git Rev News was curated by Christian Couder &lt;<christian.couder@gmail.com>&gt;, Thomas Ferris Nicolaisen &lt;<tfnico@gmail.com>&gt; and Nicola Paolucci &lt;<npaolucci@atlassian.com>&gt;, with help from Lars Schneider, Johannes Schindelin, Roberto Tyley and Josh Triplett.
+This edition of Git Rev News was curated by Christian Couder &lt;<christian.couder@gmail.com>&gt; and Thomas Ferris Nicolaisen &lt;<tfnico@gmail.com>&gt;, with help from Lars Schneider, Johannes Schindelin, Roberto Tyley and Josh Triplett.